Panthers begin life post-Rivera in Atlanta

 Expect the Falcons to try to crank up the rushing attack on Carolina's suspect run defense, which rates 29th in the NFL by giving up 137.5 yards per game.
 Atlanta running back Devonta Freeman missed last month's game with the Panthers but has since returned to action.
 The Falcons should have Matt Bosher back, though he'll only handle punting and won't do kickoffs.
 He has been out since Week 5 with a groin injury.

-The Panthers might be without tight end Greg Olsen, who entered the concussion protocol during the Redskins game.
+The Panthers will be without tight end Greg Olsen, who entered the concussion protocol during the Redskins game and was ruled out for this weekend's game on Friday.
 Defensive tackle Gerald McCoy exited that game with an ankle injury.
 Carolina running back Christian McCaffrey remains the team's biggest threat.
 He has the most receiving yards by a running back across the first three years of a career with 2,162.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)